GrantJenk/Pathfinder-rs/README.md

 # Pathfinding Visualizer
-Pathfinder using A* search algorithm, written in Rust A version written in C++ using SDL2 can be found [here](https://github.com/GrantJenk/Pathfinder).
+Pathfinder using A* search algorithm, written in Rust.
+A version written in C++ using SDL2 can be found [here](https://github.com/GrantJenk/Pathfinder).

 ## Features